 Don’t panic.
 And don’t give up.

 There are ways to effectively nudge your no-show prospect without feeling like you’re shouting into a void.
+Here are the best practices for crafting a response to this situation.

-- Do default to the idea that there are many reasons a prospect could have missed a call.
+1. Default to the idea that there are many reasons a prospect could have missed a call.

 It’s easy to assume a no-show is the result of a flaky or ultra-busy prospect, then let that belief color the rest of your interactions with them.
 But the only assumption you can confidently make is that you can’t be 100% sure about what happened.

-Realize that you simply can’t know everything about a prospect's schedule.
 This mindset will help you avoid making inaccurate assumptions or jumping to conclusions.

 Friendly nudges are fine.
 Sending out emotional sob stories meant to guilt a prospect aren’t.